Luqman-tech/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: ABOUT US
-    text: >
+    text: |
-      A service that provides advice and guidance to startups and small businesses.
+      Changing Africa using the power of innovation and technology.
     actions:
       - label: Get started
         url: /